-To test our tools and generate a product for Deckers to use to begin implementation, we conducted a case study on a manufacturing facility in Hebei, China.
-The manufacturing facility, as shown in the picture below, is a multi-building campus that manufactures only Deckers footwear.
+To test our tools and generate a product for Deckers to begin implementation, we conducted a case study on a manufacturing facility in Hebei, China.
+The manufacturing facility is a multi-building campus that manufactures only Deckers footwear.
 Based on the results of our audit and using our handbook, we developed priority and secondary suggestions for the case study facility.
 These suggestions, which are elaborated on in the report, include the following: